Dennis Bergkamp arrived at Arsenal in 1995, a year before Arsene Wenger took over as manager.

 Bruce Rioch was the man entrusted with a club-record fee of £2.5m which he splashed on the Inter Milan and Netherlands playmaker.
 It was his successor, Wenger, who got the most out of the signing, though.

 The 1997/98 season is often used as a watershed season when discussing Arsenal.
 Even though Arsene Wenger arrived at the club on October 1st 1996, it’s the next season which was his first full campaign.
-Perhaps that’s because the 1996/97 season is the last time that Arsenal finished outside of the Champions League places.
-They ended the season in third, missing out on a Champions League place on goal difference, despite having the best defensive record in the Premier League.
+Perhaps that’s because the 1996/97 season is the last time Arsenal finished outside of the Champions League places until two decades later.
+That time, they ended the season in third, missing out on a Champions League place on goal difference, despite having the best defensive record in the Premier League.

 — FootballFanCast.com (@FootballFanCast) May 10, 2017